 1. Get support from your midwife

-If you're worried about your weight, it's a good idea to talk first to your doctor or midwife.
-They will be able to talk with you about your health and that of your baby, and they will keep an eye on any potential weight-related problems.
+If you're worried about your weight, it's a good idea to talk to your doctor or midwife.
+They will be able to talk with you about you and your baby’s health, and they will keep an eye on any potential weight-related problems.

-Your doctor or midwife can give you advice about the amount of exercise you should do and can also help with any concerns about your pregnancy diet.
-If you are overweight or underweight, they may be able to offer support and refer you to a specialist dietitian.
+Your doctor or midwife can give you advice about the amount of exercise you should do and your pregnancy diet.
+If you are overweight or underweight, they may be able to organise extra care during your pregnancy and refer you to a specialist dietitian.

 2. Get support from family and friends